c-lef/CartPoleSwingUp/README.md

 # Motivation
 This project is the code for my thesis.
 I´m studying at the technological University in Kaiserslautern.
 My degree course is Mechanical Engineering with applied computer science.
 At the University there is a real life pendulum which aim it is to swing up an stabilize.
 The pendulum has one joint and is fixed on a cart which is adjustet to a megnetic levition axis.
-The goal from this script is to simulate the upswing and stabilasation.
+The goal from this script is to simulate the upswing (and stabilasation).
 Afterwards the the trained data is used on the real life pendulum.

 ## Python
 This project uses **python 3.5**.
 Anaconda installation includes python.